sunarch/f_tj_tomjoro-github-io/_posts/2017-02-03-why-reactive-fp-sucks.md

 A common quiz for Javascript is to ask: which is printed first?
 "YES" or "HELLO3"?
 It's always going to be "YES" first, because there is no way for the callback even to try to run until you _give up the thread, i.e. run to completion_.
-Actually, in this sillly example the callback can never run, because our code never gives returns :)
+Actually, in this sillly example the callback can never run, because our code never returns :)

 This means that the programmer must think about the scheduling in addition to the logic, even if the piece of code he/she is working doesn't need to be 'responsive'.